 Features To Look For In Electric Blankets

 Heat Settings - The ability to increase and decrease the temperature of your electric blanket is essential.
 Most blankets have three temperature settings while others have as much as 20 settings.
-This sometimes depends on the price, but not always.
 Some blankets just have more options than others.

 Composition - Electric blankets are like regular blankets.
 They can be made from fleece, flannel, or cotton.
 However, most electric blankets are made from polyester.
 This is because the material poses less risk of a fire hazard than cotton.
 If there's a malfunction, it will only melt and not catch on fire like cotton.